 Students are introduced to basic knowledge and skills needed to safely administer medications to clients with self-care needs.
 This course includes medication action, use, side effects, nursing implications and client education for major drug groups.
+MAT 033 is the preferred math prerequisite.

-Prerequisites: BIO 132 or BIO 254 or LPN 141 or MOA 141 and MAT 133 (Preferred) or Higher.
+Prerequisites: BIO 132 or BIO 254 or LPN 141 or MOA 141 and MAT 133 (preferred) or higher.